-As I grew up, I realized that this was one of the best ways to put my love for baking and cooking to splendid use!
+As I grew up, I realized that this was one of the best ways to put my love for baking and cooking to splendid use.
 It was something I was really good at, and it brought me lots and lots of joy.
-This year, one of the edible gifts that I’ll be making is marshmallows! 🙂 Sweet, soft, fluffy pillows of deliciousness that can be flavored in so many different ways, what’s not to love?
+My holiday cookie boxes typically contain a variation of chocolate chip cookies (regular chocolate chip cookies or double chocolate chip cookies, or even these s’mores cookies!), shortbread cookies, thumbprint cookies, linzer cookies, chocolate truffles, a type of brittle, and variations of marshmallows! 🙂 Sweet, soft, fluffy pillows of deliciousness that can be flavored in so many different ways, what’s not to love?

 And since I’m gifting these to my friends and family, it’s really important to me that I use the best ingredients, especially when I make candies and sweets like this.
 Luckily, making perfect homemade marshmallows is a lot easier than you’d think, and it’s also easy to make sure they taste exceptionally good by choosing great-quality products.